Tolterodine

 Tolterodine contains Tolterodine as its active ingredient.

 Tolterodine belongs to the class of drugs called antimuscarinic agents.
-Tolterodine is not a diuretic, it is a urinary antispasmodic which relaxes the urinary bladder muscles and prevents urgent, frequent, or uncontrolled urination.
+Tolterodine is not a diuretic; it is a urinary antispasmodic which relaxes the urinary bladder muscles and prevents urgent, frequent, or uncontrolled urination.

-No, do not stop taking Tolterodine on your own even if you see improvement in your symptoms as discontinuing suddenly may cause recurring symptoms or worsen your condition.
+No, do not stop taking Tolterodine on your own, even if you see improvement in your symptoms, as discontinuing suddenly may cause recurring symptoms or worsen your condition.
 Therefore, take Tolterodine for as long as your doctor has prescribed it, and if you experience any difficulty while taking Tolterodine, please consult your doctor.

 No, do not crush or chew Tolterodine.
-Swallow it as whole with a glass of water.
+Swallow it as a whole with a glass of water.
 Take it as advised by your doctor.